 Research also suggests that SW-2 and the rare SW-3 may only occur in certain lines of Quarter Horses and Paints.
-It is also speculated that as in LWO, SW-2 and SW-3 may be homozygous lethal (foal dies if it inherits two copies of the mutation).
-It is therefore not advisable to breed two horses that carry SW-2 or SW-3 as the risk of a lethal foal could be 25% and should be avoided.
+It is also speculated that as in LWO, SW-3 may be homozygous lethal (foal dies if it inherits two copies of the mutation).
+It is therefore not advisable to breed two horses that carry SW-3 as the risk of a lethal foal could be 25% and should be avoided.

 Animal Genetics offers genetic testing for three splashed white mutations including SW-1, SW-2 and SW-3:

 Horses that carry combinations of the splashed white mutations and or Tobiano, lethal white Overo and other color deletions can display extensive white patterning or be white.

 |SW1/SW1||Homozygous||Horse has two copies of the SW-1 mutation|

 |N/SW1||Heterozygous||Horse has one copy of the SW-1 mutation|

 |SW2/SW2||Homozygous||Horse has two copies of the SW-2 mutation|

 |N/SW2||Heterozygous||Horse has one copy of the SW-2 mutation|